dotnet/docs/docs/framework/docker/aspnetmvc.md

 Before starting, you need to install [Docker for Windows](https://docs.docker.com/docker-for-windows/).
 You need to install version 1.12 Beta 26, or newer for Windows container support.
-After installing and starting Docker, you'll need to right-click on the tray icon and select 'Switch to Windows containers...` in order to run Docker images based on Windows OSs.
+After installing and starting Docker, you'll need to right-click on the tray icon and select 'Switch to Windows containers...' in order to run Docker images based on Windows OSs.
 This command takes a few seconds to execute.